 Check Actual Signal Strength on iPhone: *3001#12345#*

-Many a time, the signal bars don’t accurately show the actual signal strength on iPhone.
+Many a time, the signal bars don’t accurately show the actual signal strength on the iPhone.
 Even though the signal bars would show that the signal is in good condition, the reality would be completely different.
 However, there is a hidden feature called “Field Test Mode” that lets you see the real signal strength in decibel milliwatts on your iPhone.

 Calling Line Presentation: *#30#